sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Contributing_to_Titanium/How_to_Report_a_Bug_or_Make_a_Feature_Request/_index.md

 You will notice from the above table that only the Appcelerator Community project is open for ticket creation.
 All new tickets are created in the AC project so that our triage may check them for validity and completeness.
 Once a ticket is validated, it is moved to the appropriate project, ready to be reviewed and prioritized by the engineering teams.

-If you are new to Titanium, we understand if you are unfamiliar with the process of raising a well-defined ticket.
+{{% alert title="💡 Hint" color="info" %}}If you are new to Titanium, we understand if you are unfamiliar with the process of raising a well-defined ticket.
 Don't worry; we're here to help.
-Once you've gone through the process once or twice, the time it takes to write a good ticket drops considerably.
+Once you've gone through the process once or twice, the time it takes to write a good ticket drops considerably.{{% /alert %}}

 ## Submitting tickets